-The BEST Oreo fudge brownies have a brownie base, stuffed with Oreos, frosted with dark chocolate ganache and topped with more Oreos!
+The BEST Oreo brownies have a brownie base, stuffed with Oreos, frosted with dark chocolate ganache and topped with more Oreos!

 Ok ok, before you say anything, I know this is my third post with the black background.
 I promise not everything will include a black background from now on but let’s be real, Oreo fudge brownies deserve a bold statement!!
 Just look at them… they’re beautiful, thicccccq, chocolatey, fudgey & absolutely delicious.